-Legare, Attwood & Wolfe attorneys Steve Wolfe and Missy Torgerson represent the former COO of DeKalb County School District, Ben Estill.
+Legare, Attwood & Ragan attorneys Steve Wolfe and Missy Torgerson represent the former COO of DeKalb County School District, Ben Estill.
 Mr. Estill alleges in his lawsuit that, within months of his arrival at DCSD, he discovered several serious issues involving misuse of public funds and violations of DCSD policies and reported the same to his supervisors.
 The lawsuit further alleges that, after these reports, on July 26, 2021, DCSD suddenly terminated Mr. Estill.

 Georgia law provides government employees like Mr. Estill with recourse in situations where they allege that they have been terminated following their disclosure of a violation of or noncompliance with a law, rule, or regulation.